Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 Password: littlebear

-Check the doas configuration, and obtain that the current user is able to run commands as root.
+I checked the doas configuration and confirmed that the current user is able to run commands as root using the following command:

 1